Looking for a Used Aveo in your area?

 Despite its faults, many owners do find that the 2010 Aveo provides a comfortable ride, responsive if not track-ready handling, and decent interior room.
 Owners cite the Aveo’s spiffy styling, a result of its revamping in ’09, as well as its ability to maneuver in tight spaces and city traffic, as contributing to its overall value.
 Additionally, such features and options as GM’s Onstar safety and telecommunications service, the power sunroof, keyless entry, and steering-wheel-mounted audio controls receive individual praise from owners.

-Talk about the 2010 Chevrolet Aveo
+Cars compared to 2010 Chevrolet Aveo

 Chevrolet Aveo Questions